litestar-org/litestar/docs/usage/security/excluding-and-including-endpoints.rst

 Please make sure you read the :doc:`security backends documentation </usage/security/security-backends>` first for learning how to set up a security backend.
 This section focuses on configuring the ``exclude`` rule for those backends.

 There are multiple ways for including or excluding endpoints in the authentication flow.
-The default rules are configured in the `Auth` object used (subclass of :class:`AbstractSecurityConfig <.security.base.AbstractSecurityConfig>`).
-The examples below use :class:`SessionAuth <.security.session_auth.auth.SessionAuth>` but it is the same for :class:`JWTAuth <.security.jwt.auth.JWTAuth>` and :class:`JWTCookieAuth <.security.jwt.auth.JWTCookieAuth>`.
+The default rules are configured in the ``Auth`` object used (subclass of :class:`~.security.base.AbstractSecurityConfig`).
+The examples below use :class:`~.security.session_auth.auth.SessionAuth` but it is the same for :class:`~.security.jwt.auth.JWTAuth` and :class:`~.security.jwt.auth.JWTCookieAuth`.

 Excluding routes
 --------------------